Protect against computer viruses and malware

 Antivirus and antimalware software

 We offer Symantec Endpoint Protection software (for Windows and Mac machines) available to protect hardware against viruses.
-This software should be preinstalled on Imperial College London machines.
+This software should be preinstalled on Imperial College London machines managed by ICT.

 Stay up to date

 Antivirus and antimalware software is only as good as its last update.
 The software should automatically update, but if prompted, do update the software yourself.
 The most common way that a computer is infected by viruses and malware is via out of date Java, Adobe Flash and Adobe Reader software.
 If you ensure that this software, as well as operating system (OS) patches, are installed, you are less likely to experience issues.

 Apple machines and devices